 Located in downtown Lima, this is the biggest water fountain park in the southern hemisphere.
 The best time to go is after dark, when there is a water and laser show every hour.
 Entry is only 4 soles, and it is a must if you only have a short stay in Lima.

 Have a once-in-a-lifetime experience swimming with sea lions.
-You will need to make your own way to the Marina Yacht Club in Callao, for an English and Spanish speaking tour by boat of the coastline.
+You will need to make your own way to the Marina Yacht Club in Callao, for a tour (in English or Spanish) by boat of the coastline.
 It costs approximately $50 per person for a 3-hour trip.
 To find more information, visit FindLocalTrips.com.

 Day Trips from Lima: